Yes. The right to home educate is outlined in the Education Act 1998 and overseen by the Ministry of Education.

 All children miss learning some things – whether they are at school or at home, all children have gaps in their education.
 Most home educators do not have the goal of teaching their child “everything”.
 Guiding the child to know what to do when they encounter gaps in their knowledge – where to go to find the information or to learn the skills – is seen as an important lesson in itself.
 Home educators also place a high value on ‘non-academic’ skills such as character development, self motivation, problem solving, lateral thinking, etc.

-You receive a supervisory allowance every six months for home educating your child, on completion of a form confirming you are still home educating.
+You may choose to receive a supervisory allowance every six months for home educating your child, on completion of a form confirming you are still home educating.
 The form is posted automatically from the Ministry of Education to the address you supplied when you submitted your exemption application.
 If your address has changed then it is important to notify the Ministry.
 You must complete the form regardless of whether you wish to receive the allowance or not.

 Yes!
 If you are travelling in NZ then you need to make sure you still complete the home education declaration every six months.
 If you are travelling outside of NZ for more than 28 days then the supervisory allowance will be docked (see here for more details).
 If you are travelling for an extended time overseas let the Ministry of Education know to put your exemption on hold then, when you return to NZ, ask for it to be reinstated.